cost of rock climbing gear comparison

 I personally find it hard to invest in expensive gear if I’m still not sure about the sport itself.

 In this guide, I’ll break down the cost of rock climbing from indoor bouldering through outdoor traditional multi-pitch climbing.
-I hope to help you prioritize which direction to go so you can invest in gear you actually need right away.
+I’ll also provide links to the gear I personally use.
+Even though each climber has their own personal preferences, I hope to help you prioritize which direction to go so you can invest in gear you actually need right away.

 Cost of Rock Climbing: Easy Comparison